srtucker22/beyond-angular-screen/README.md

 		- json file is located in app > scripts > json

 	3. On the news page, loop through the json results created in step 2
-		- The output should just show the "title" and "exert"
+		- The output should just show the "title", "thumnbnail" and "exert"
 		- The initial loads should be limited to 3.
 		- Only published Articles should be displayed.
 		- A "show more" button should appear below